South Okanagan—Similkameen National Park Reserve

-South Okanagan—Similkameen National Park Reserve is a proposed national park reserve located in the Regional District of Okanagan-Similkameen of British Columbia.
+South Okanagan—Similkameen National Park Reserve is a proposed national park reserve in the Regional District of Okanagan-Similkameen of British Columbia.
 The goal of the park is to work with the local First Nations to protect a large patch of Okanagan dry forests and part of the northern reach of the Columbia Plateau ecoregion in Canada.

 "South Okanagan—Similkameen" is the working name of the proposed national park reserve.
 Once plans are finalized, the park will be given a formal name.

 Setting

 The South Okanagan region is home to the only semi-arid shrubland ecosystem in Canada.
 The ecosystem is dominated by Antelope-brush and is a habitat for 30% of the Red-listed and 46% of the Blue-listed vertebrates in British Columbia, several of which are listed as threatened or endangered.
 More than 24 invertebrates exist only in this ecoregion, with an additional 80 species occurring nowhere else in Canada.